Sager611/wgpu-wonnx-template/README.md

 </div>

-# :warning: WIP PROJECT :warning:
+# :warning: WIP PROJECT - web is not implemented and has [issues](https://github.com/Sager611/wgpu-wonnx-template/issues) :warning:

 ## :memo: About